 Terry had us fishing with Barry Fishburn son of Dave on Nimrod and assured me that no skill was lost in the change of skipper as fishing was most definitely the family vocation.
 We duly settled into the very fine accommodation that is available with the charter and set about catching up on old times and getting gear ready for the first day of our three-day deep-sea fishing safari.

-We travelled Northwest into the rising sea to meet the tide over a deep-sea fishing spot that was renowned for groper and about this time one or two found the late-night and fun had come at a price.
-With the cooked breakfast out of the way we got stuck into our task and set about catching the “Big Eyed Ones” on a tide that was travelling stronger than ideal with the weather packing-up.
+We travelled Northwest into the rising sea to meet the tide over a deep-sea fishing spot that was renowned for groper and about this time one or two found the late night and fun had come at a price.
+With the cooked breakfast out of the way we got stuck into our task and set about catching the “Big Eyed Ones” on a tide that was travelling stronger than ideal with the weather packing up.

-For the record, this was not altogether our best day deep-sea fishing with only six gropers coming up of around 25 to 30 pounds each.
+For the record, this was not altogether our best day deep-sea fishing with only six groper coming up of around 25 to 30 pounds each.
 We went inshore for a break from the swells and held down lunch long enough to catch some nice tarakihi and a few blue cod.
 After some discussion on our options, Barry took us out into the swells again to have a crack at a late afternoon snapper.
 The tide was running well and staying over the spot was tricky, to say the least so when Jim Stenhouse announced he was into a big red he wasn’t referring to one of those big cans of Tui’s ale that he seemed to enjoy the night before.
 Sure enough snapper number one was in the net.

 To say that the second night of the trip was a quiet affair would be an understatement.
 I am sure the boys were just saving themselves for the upcoming rugby semi-final to be shown live on Sky TV Saturday night and it had nothing to do with the wet run the night before.
 Joking aside we were determined to fish well tomorrow as the other team had out-fished us with 17 groper on Cygnet II.